Pylons/pyramid/docs/tutorials/wiki/authorization.rst

    :emphasize-lines: 1-2
    :language: python

 Only the highlighted lines, along with their preceding commas, need to be edited and added.

 This allows anyone to invoke these two views.

 We are done with the changes needed to control access.
 The changes that follow will add the login and logout feature.

 Login, logout
 -------------

 Add login and logout views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We'll add a ``login`` view which renders a login form and processes the post
-from the login form, checking credentials.
+We will add a ``login`` view which renders a login form and processes the post from the login form, checking credentials.

 We'll also add a ``logout`` view callable to our application and provide a
 link to it.
 This view will clear the credentials of the logged in user and